-One of the key achievements of Dr. Kissinger was the opening up of China and its integration into the international community.
+One of Dr. Kissinger's key achievements was the opening up of China and its integration into the international community.
 The core premise was to balance the Soviet Union by improving relations with China, which was in the midst of ideological and border disputes with the Soviet Union.
 In 1956, at the 20th Congress of the Communist Party of the Soviet Union, Nikita Khrushchev started a movement to degrade Joseph Stalin with a speech criticizing him.
 This led China to criticize the Soviet Union for its 'revisionist' stance of seeking ways to coexist with capitalism and reject orthodox communism.
 The ideological dispute between the Soviet Union and China developed into a border dispute in 1969.

 Dr. Kissinger was instrumental in normalizing relations between the United States and China, and in arranging President Nixon's visit to China.
 It laid the foundation for the establishment of diplomatic ties between these two countries in 1979.
 Although there are critical views on U.S. diplomacy under Dr. Kissinger, the United States began to improve relations with China, which led to China's rapid growth.
 It was only a matter of time for China - one of the birthplaces of the four major civilizations of the world with the world's largest population and a vast territory - to emerge as a great power.
 China's development took place within the international order and the system made by the United States.
 China may believe that it has inherited responsibility for maintaining the order which allowed China to participate in and develop itself.

 On July 1, 2021, President Xi Jinping stated during the 100th anniversary of the founding of the Chinese Communist Party that "we are now marching in confident stride toward the second centenary goal of building China into a great modern socialist country in all respects."
 This statement could be interpreted as China's intention to become a great power surpassing the United States unnecessarily provoking Washington.
 Due to the fact that China has undergone political and social change as well as increased mutual interdependence with the world through its development, however, China may also be limited in taking unilateral actions which violate the existing norms of the international community.
-The relations between the United States and China can be tense, but the fact that President Joe Biden and President Xi Jinping "discussed the responsibility of both nations to ensure that competition does not veer into conflict" during a recent phone conversation suggests that the U.S.-China relations can be managed.
+Even as U.S.-China relations deteriorated in recent years, Dr. Kissinger was a consistent advocate for dialogue who was deeply respected in both capitals.

-In an interview with Dr. Mong Joon Chung in 2010, Dr. Kissinger worried that "a clash between China and the United States would be a disaster not only for the two countries but also for the world."
+In an interview with Dr. Chung Mong Joon in 2010, Dr. Kissinger worried that "a clash between China and the United States would be a disaster not only for the two countries but also for the world."
 And he said, "If there is a conflict between China and the United States, the position of countries surrounding China will be very complicated, so it is important for the United States and China to make every effort to smooth out the bilateral relationship, and I think the Chinese leaders also want this."